andrewhao/andrewhao.github.io/source/_posts/2016-02-17-partitioning-rxjs-streams-adventures-in-nested-observables-with-groupby-and-flatmap.markdown

 I specified a merging function for the `flatMap()` stream, which performed the `scan()` counting aggregation on my group before merging the stream back into the main stream.
-I threw in a `zip`, which annotated my aggregate count value with a record of the group index (velocity) that this value was computed for.
+I threw in a `zip`, which annotated my aggregate count value with a record of the group key (velocity) that this value was computed for.

 ## Compare it to imperative